cabforum/servercert/docs/EVG.md

 ### 9.2.2.
 Subject Alternative Name Extension

-**Certificate field:  ** subjectAltName:dNSName
+**Certificate field:**  subjectAltName:dNSName

-**Required/Optional:  ** Required
+**Required/Optional:**  Required

-**Contents:  **  This extension MUST contain one or more host Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
+**Contents:**   This extension MUST contain one or more host Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 Wildcard certificates are not allowed for EV Certificates.

 ### 9.2.3.
 Subject Common Name Field

-**Certificate field:  ** subject:commonName (OID:  2.5.4.3)
+**Certificate field:**  subject:commonName (OID:  2.5.4.3)

-**Required/Optional:  ** Deprecated (Discouraged, but not prohibited)
+**Required/Optional:**  Deprecated (Discouraged, but not prohibited)

-**Contents:  **  If present, this field MUST contain a single Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
+**Contents:**   If present, this field MUST contain a single Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 Wildcard certificates are not allowed for EV Certificates except as permitted under Appendix F.

 ### 9.2.4.
 Subject Business Category Field

-**Certificate field** :   _subject:businessCategory_ (OID:  2.5.4.15)
+**Certificate field:**    _subject:businessCategory_ (OID:  2.5.4.15)

-**Required/Optional** :   Required
+**Required/Optional:**    Required

 **Contents:** This field MUST contain one of the following strings: "Private Organization", "Government Entity", "Business Entity", or "Non-Commercial Entity" depending upon whether the Subject qualifies under the terms of Section 8.5.2, 8.5.3, 8.5.4 or 8.5.5 of these Guidelines, respectively.

 ### 9.2.5.
 Subject Jurisdiction of Incorporation or Registration Field

-Certificate fields:
+**Certificate fields:**

 Locality (if required):